-Key point 2-01.1.
-In congregational churches it is common for ministers to be selected by church members according to the procedures set forth in the church's governing instrument.
+Key point 2-01.01.
+In congregational churches ministers often are selected by church members according to the procedures set forth in the church's governing documents.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."

 Due to the nature of the U.S. legal system, laws and regulations constantly change.
 The editors encourage readers to carefully search the site for all content related to the topic of interest and consult qualified local counsel to verify the status of specific statutes, laws, regulations, and precedential court holdings.